cycfi/elements/docs/setup.md

 ### C++17

-Elemental currently supports the MacOS.
+Elements currently supports the MacOS.
 Ports for other platforms are still in flux.
 In the Mac, we support both XCode and CLion IDEs.
 Get the latest version with a C++17 compiler.

 ### Git

-Elemental C++ GUI library, plus the Cycfi Infra and JSON libraries:
+Elements C++ GUI library, plus the Cycfi Infra and JSON libraries:

 ```
 git clone https://github.com/cycfi/elements.git